 While China refers to them inconsistently as ‘Re-education’ camps, and more recently as ‘Vocational training centers,’ experts speculate that a million to as many as three million people are being kept in these open-air prisons.

 The CCP has censorship power on both state and international media, and has employed media blackouts, intimidation of the global Uyghur diaspora, and restricted access to international journalism.
 They also have been launching disinformation campaigns calling the Uyghur genocide “Western propaganda,” causing genocide denial worldwide.
 A common argument is that the CCP is not committing genocide since there have been no reports of mass killings.
 It is important to note, the definition of genocide goes beyond mass killing.

-This technology is being exported to other countries while China is investing in their economies and technology infrastructure.
+Facial recognition and surveillance technologies being used to oppress the Uyghurs are being exported to other countries while China is investing in their economies and technology infrastructure.
 This perpetuates violence and keeps international bodies from holding China accountable.
 In a joint statement to the High Commissioner of the United Nations, 22 nations criticized Beijing for “disturbing reports of large-scale arbitrary detentions” and “widespread surveillance and restrictions.”
 A day later, 37 other countries jumped to Beijing’s defense, with their own letter praising China’s human rights record, and dismissing the reported detentions.

 Muslim-Majority countries have been siding with The Chinese Government when it has come to vote for resolutions or debates at the UN.
 The Organisation of Islamic Cooperation (OIC) has mostly been silent on the issue and at times endorsed the regime by inviting China’s foreign minister Wang Yi as ‘special guest’ in the 48th Council of Foreign Ministers of OIC in Pakistan on 22 and 23 March this year.